History

 Architecture

-The original church was a simple, rural building erected on a plan similar to a rectangle, in which the nave was not externally separated from the presbytery.
-The walls of the church were very irregular, perhaps because of their construction on the slope falling towards the river.
-Characteristic was the narrowing of the southern wall more or less in the middle of the length, while the northern wall was much more straight.
-In addition, a porch was attached to the nave from the south in the 17th century.
+The original church was a simple, rural building on a rectangular plan, in which the nave was not externally separated from the chancel.
+The walls of the church were very irregular, perhaps due to their construction on a sloping terrain towards the River Dee.
+A characteristic feature was the narrowing of the southern wall approximately halfway along the length of the church.
+The northern wall was laid more straight, but with slight deviations from the axis.
+On the southern side, a porch was added to the nave at the beginning of the 17th century, stylistically referring to simple vestibules from the late Middle Ages.

-The interior was covered with a wooden arch braced roof) and the elevations were covered with wall paintings.
-On the north wall, they took the form of a series of rustic frames, which probably contained a series of paintings, perhaps representing passion.
-Next to them was a picture of an unknown bishop.
-The southern wall had images of the personifications of the seven deadly sins, and below the seven corporeal works of mercy.
-It was a relatively popular theme for late medieval wall paintings.
-In Llangar, each of the Seven Deadly Sins was represented by a person sitting on the back of an animal.
-The other paintings, including the great depiction of death, come from the early modern period.
+The interior of the church was covered with an open wooden truss with semicircular arch braced roof, and the facades were covered with wall paintings in the 15th century.
+On the north wall was made a series of rustic frames which probably contained a paintings, perhaps depicting Passion.
+Next to them there was a painting of an unknown bishop.
+The southern wall had images of the personifications of the seven deadly sins, and below them were the seven corporal works of mercy.
+It was a relatively popular topic in late medieval wall paintings.
+In Llangar, each of the seven deadly sins was represented by a person sitting on the back of an animal.
+Later, more paintings were added to the walls, including a large depiction of Death.

 Current state

-Although the church has retained its picturesque appearance, it was significantly transformed in the early modern period.
-Especially its western part was rebuilt, and the northern wall, due to the falling slope, was reinforced with a perpendicular wall thickening.
-The original medieval window has only been preserved in the eastern wall.
-Inside, on the west side of the nave, there is an early modern gallery with spiral, stone stairs leading to it.
+Inside the church, on the west side of the nave, there is an early modern gallery with spiral, stone stairs leading to it.
 However, an exceptionally valuable roof truss from the 15th century and a set of medieval wall paintings have survived.
 The oldest roof truss consists of four bays in the middle of the church.
 At the west end, above the gallery, it was modernized in the 18th century, while at the presbytery it forms the so-called “honorary canopy” from the 15th century, although some of its material is of later origin.

 bibliography: